QubesOS/qubes-doc/user/common-tasks/pci-devices.md

 This is an intended feature.

-A device which was previously attached to a VM less trusted than dom0 (which, in Qubes, is *all* of them) could attack dom0 if it were automatically reattached there.
+A device which was previously attached to a VM less trusted than dom0 (which, in PedOS, is *all* of them) could attack dom0 if it were automatically reattached there.

 In order to re-enable the device in dom0, either: